 by the Company, the Salt Company or the Joint Venturers or any 2 or all 3 of them.

 1.9.
-Cost recovery
+Recovery of costs from users, functions include

 The functions of the port authority include recovering as far as possible, the cost of the facilities and services provided by the port authority from the users of those facilities and services.

 1.10.
-Duties of companies and joint venturers
+Companies, Joint Venturers and Salt Company, duties of

 (1) Despite anything in section 30 —